canonical/kafka-k8s-operator/docs/index.md

-# Charmed Kafka K8s Documentation
+# Charmed Kafka K8s documentation

 Charmed Kafka K8s is an open-source operator that makes it easier to manage Apache Kafka on Kubernetes, with built-in support for enterprise features.